 Independent prognostic value of the four-gene panel

-344 patients from the TCGA-LUAD database with complete clinical information including age, gender, and TNM stage were included for further analysis.
-Univariate and Multivariate Cox regression analysis suggested that only the risk score calculated from the four-gene panel was independent prognostic factors for OS (HR = 1.270, p < 0.001).
-The consistent result was obtained in the patients from GSE42127 (HR = 1.204, p = 0.018).
-The results were presented in Fig. 5.
+To determine whether the four-gene panel is an independent prognostic indicator for LUAD patients, 344 patients from the TCGA-LUAD database with complete clinical information including age, gender, and TNM stage were included for further analysis.
+Multivariate Cox regression analysis suggested that only the risk score calculated from the four-gene panel was independent prognostic factors for OS (Figure 5A, 5B).
+The consistent result was obtained in the patients from GSE42127 (Figure 5C, 5D).

 Establishment of predictive nomogram